kylevondra/kylevondra/README.md

 # 👋 Howdy 🤠

-### ✨ I'm Kyle, and I'm a Software Engineer that focuses on systems, infrastructure, and applications ✨
+### ✨ I'm Kyle, and I'm a professional software engineer that focuses on systems and infrastructure ✨

-### I'm just out here making things
+Outside of that, I just like to make stuff!
+I'll dabble in applications, games, graphics, audio, or any other silly little random projects that intereste me from time to time :)

 🔗 Follow Me:
 - https://kylevondra.com